nlpaueb/SumQE/README.md

                    }

 A preprint of the paper is available on [arXiv](https://arxiv.org/abs/1909.00578).

+## Demo
+A simple example (similar to `scr/examples.py`) of how to load and run the trained models can be found in [this](https://colab.research.google.com/drive/1raC_ptGPNbcOyHDSSjqokr9YooeRNBbA?usp=sharing) Google Colab notebook.

 ## Environment
 In our experiments we used Anaconda and python=3.6.
 You can set the environment using the following steps: